jonelo/bashberries/README.md

 Examples:
     ./update_this .
-                     updates the bash-dwarfs in the current working directory bash <(curl -Ls https://goo.gl/qFmeCS) ~/bin
+                     updates the bashberries in the current working directory bash <(curl -Ls https://goo.gl/qFmeCS) ~/bin
-                     updates the bash-dwarfs in ~/bin with just this line
+                     updates the bashberries in ~/bin with just this line
 ```